benw22022/TauClassifier/README.md

 ## How to run
 The [Hydra](https://hydra.cc/) package is used to parse command line arguements and manage config settings To avoid having to shuffle the entire dataset together, sub-batches of data for taus and fakes are loaded seperately and merged to create a complete training batch.
-To speed this up, the dataloading is run a pair of parallel python processes using the [Ray](https://www.ray.io/) library.
+To speed this up, the dataloading is run on a pair of parallel python processes using the [Ray](https://www.ray.io/) library.
 ### Training
 To run training do\
 `python3 tauclassifier.py learning_rate=1e-4 batch_size=1024`\